 Continue to practice your awareness of how you see yourself in the present, consider how this impacts you, and start exploring how to put yourself in the greatest position of power to change this.

 3. Learn How Even Negative Self-Perceptions Serve a Purpose

-Similar to how different members of our families have different roles by birthright, different personality traits, and characteristics, Schwartz proposes that we all have an internal system consisting of sub-personas or ‘parts’ within our psyche that help form our self-perception.
+Similar to how different members of our families have different roles by birthright, different personality traits, and characteristics, Schwartz proposes that we all have an internal system consisting of sub-personas or “parts” within our psyche that help form our self-perception.

-Have you ever thought that you should decide one way but another voice inside you says to do the opposite?
-An inner critic?
+Have you ever thought that you should decide one way but another voice inside you said to do the opposite?
 If so, this framework can help you not only tame the unhelpful voices and self-perceptions but also discover others that can help you untap your hidden potential.

 Schwartz coined three main types of sub-personas:

 - Exiles are those who often hold the emotional pain from abandonment, rejection, being exploited, and negatively judged by other individuals or other parts within our internal system.